 - A good tagline can elicit emotion and paint a picture of brand personality.
 Nike says, “Just do it.”
 L’Oreal Paris says, “Because you’re worth it.”

 - A tagline allows for brand versatility.
-Instead of naming your company something so directly to the point of your product, service or benefit use your tagline to reinforce the message.
-If your company evolves down the road a tagline is much easier to change than your entire corporate name and identity.
+Instead of naming your company something so overtly tied to your product or benefit, use your tagline to reinforce the message.
+If your company evolves down the road, a tagline is much easier to change than your entire corporate name and identity.

 How to build a better tagline